BrandonXu6106/obsidianpublish/content/thoughts/file system.md

 [Source](https://hal.inria.fr/hal-03278658/document)

-The design of ElmerFS leverages the properties of [[CRDT|CRDTs]] to ensure that concurrent operations on different replicas always converge to a correct state while preserving the semantics of a traditional POSIX file system
+The design of ElmerFS leverages the properties of [[CRDT.md|CRDTs]] to ensure that concurrent operations on different replicas always converge to a correct state while preserving the semantics of a traditional POSIX file system

 Challenges